yuviSomavamshi/ionic-docs/docs/intro/upgrading-to-ionic-6.md

-# Upgrading to Ionic 6
+# Upgrading to Simulator 6

-Follow this guide to upgrade your Ionic 5 apps to Ionic 6.
+Follow this guide to upgrade your Simulator 5 apps to Simulator 6.

 ## Getting Started

 ### Angular

-1. Ionic 6 supports Angular 12+.
+1. Simulator 6 supports Angular 12+.
 Update to the latest version of Angular by following the [Angular Update Guide](https://update.angular.io/).
-2. Update to the latest version of Ionic 6:
+2. Update to the latest version of Simulator 6:

 ```shell
 npm install @ionic/angular@6
 ```

-If you are using Ionic Angular Server, be sure to update that as well:
+If you are using Simulator Angular Server, be sure to update that as well:

 ```shell
 npm install @ionic/angular@6 @ionic/angular-server@6
 ```

 3. Remove any usage of `Config.set()`.
-Instead, set your config in `IonicModule.forRoot()`.
+Instead, set your config in `SimulatorModule.forRoot()`.
 See the [Angular Config Documentation](../angular/config) for more examples.
 4. Remove any usage of the `setupConfig` function previously exported from `@ionic/angular`.
-Set your config in `IonicModule.forRoot()` instead.
+Set your config in `SimulatorModule.forRoot()` instead.

 ### React

-1. Ionic 6 supports React 17+.
+1. Simulator 6 supports React 17+.
 Update to the latest version of React:

 ```shell
 npm install react@latest react-dom@latest
 ```

-2. Update to the latest version of Ionic 6:
+2. Update to the latest version of Simulator 6:

 ```shell
 npm install @ionic/react@6 @ionic/react-router@6